 - The combo ranking goes from Good to Excellent to Awesome to Spectacular to Extraordinary to Unbelievable.

 - Bejeweled 3 has the Column Combos in Ice Storm mode.

 - The not-as-well-known Atomica, by the same people that made Bejeweled has one as well.
 "Combo", "Super Combo", "Mega Combo", "Ultra Combo", "Hyper Combo", "Giga Combo", "Max Combo".

 - In Pokémon Puzzle League, When you combo the destruction of same color blocks, the Pokemon you've chosen will say some part of their name, eventually being echoed if you do good enough (five or more combos).
 The human character you've chosen will say various things as well if you do two or more chains, even being echoed as well if you do good enough (five or more chains).

-- In the Mario & Luigi series, there's 'OK', 'Good', 'Great' and 'Excellent' depending on how well you perform your Bros.
-Attacks.
+- In the Mario & Luigi series, there's 'OK', 'Good', 'Great' and 'Excellent' depending on how well you perform your Timed Hits on the offense, particularly for Bros Attacks.

 - In Paper Mario and its sequels, how well you fulfill action commands gives you a rank which goes from Nice to Good, Great, Excellent and Wonderful.
 There are also Stylish moves, but the only rank for them is Stylish.

 - In Parappa The Rapper, your ratings ranged from "Awful", "Bad", "Good", and "Cool".
 You needed your rating to stay in the range of Good in order to clear a level while playing the level on a rating of Bad or Awful would reflect in the change of the background and music.
 Getting to Cool rating had the rap master step aside and the background would change as well while you free style.